-Contractor, the County Ethics Board shall conduct a public hearing on the allegations of the complaint.
+D. Upon the sworn complaint of any person alleging facts which, if true, would constitute a violation of this Ordinance the County Ethics Board shall conduct a public hearing on the allegations of the complaint.

-- E. The County Ethics Board shall adopt rules of procedure for conducting hearings pursuant to this Ordinance.
-The rules of procedure shall be consistent with the rules for conducting administrative hearings in Santa Fe County. - F. The County Ethics Board shall have the power to issue administrative subpoenas compelling the attendance of witnesses at hearings and the production of documents, and the authority to seek enforcement of those subpoenas by the First Judicial District Court. - G. If the County Ethics Board finds that an Elected Official, Appointed Official, Employee or Volunteer violated any provision of this Ordinance, the County Ethics Board, upon a majority vote of the entire membership, shall forward its written findings of fact and conclusions of law to the County Manager or, as appropriate, the District Attorney, for appropriate action. - H. If the County Ethics Board finds, upon a majority vote, that a candidate, Elected Official, Appointed Official, Employee or Volunteer has violated this Ordinance, the County Ethics Board may impose any of the following penalties after the entry of written findings of fact and conclusions of law: - 1. a civil fine not to exceed \$300; or - 2. a written finding of censure; or - 3. a referral to the appropriate governmental office. - I. No action may be taken by the County Ethics Board on any complaint that is filed later than one year after a violation of this Ordinance is alleged to have occurred or that is filed more than six months from the date of the discovery of the alleged violation, upon due diligence by the complaining party, of the facts constituting a violation, whichever event occurs later. - J. The County Ethics Board may also provide advisory opinions regarding the applicability or interpretation of the provisions of this Ordinance upon the request of any Elected Official, Appointed Official or County Employee. - K. On a quarterly basis, the Board of Commissioners shall be provided with a report stating the number of complaints that were submitted alleging a violation of this Ordinance.
+E. The County Ethics Board shall adopt rules of procedure for conducting hearings pursuant to this Ordinance.
+The rules of procedure shall be consistent with the rules for conducting administrative hearings in Santa Fe County.

+F. The County Ethics Board shall have the power to issue administrative subpoenas compelling the attendance of witnesses at hearings and the production of documents, and the authority to seek enforcement of those subpoenas by the First Judicial District Court.

+G. If the County Ethics Board finds that an Elected Official, Appointed Official, or Volunteer violated any provision of this Ordinance, the County Ethics Board, upon a majority vote of the entire membership, shall forward its written findings of fact and conclusions of law to the County Manager or, as appropriate, the District Attorney, for appropriate action.

+H. If the County Ethics Board finds, upon a majority vote, that a candidate, Elected Official, Appointed Official, or Volunteer has violated this Ordinance, the County Ethics Board may impose any of the following penalties after the entry of written findings of fact and conclusions of law:

+1. a civil fine not to exceed \$300; or

+2. a written finding of censure; or

+3. a referral to the District Attorney or appropriate governmental office for commencement of criminal or other proceedings.

+I. No action may be taken by the County Ethics Board on any complaint that is filed later than one year after a violation of this Ordinance is alleged to have occurred or that is filed more than six months from the date of the discovery of the alleged violation, upon due diligence by the complaining party, of the facts constituting a violation, whichever event occurs later.

+J. The County Ethics Board may also provide advisory opinions regarding the applicability or interpretation of the provisions of this Ordinance upon the request of any Elected Official, Appointed Official or County Employee.

+K. On a quarterly basis, the Board of Commissioners shall be provided with a report stating the number of complaints that were submitted alleging a violation of this Ordinance.

 SECTION 25.
-RIGHT OF APPEAL (NEW).
+RIGHT OF APPEAL.

-Any decision of the County Ethics Board finding a violation of this Ordinance, with respect to an Elected Official, Appointed Official, Employee or Volunteer, may be appealed to the First Judicial District Court pursuant to NMSA 1978, Section 39-3-1.1 (1998, as amended); provided, however, that any decision regarding a County Employee shall be covered by the terms of the Human Resources Handbook or collective bargaining agreement, as applicable.
+Any decision of the County Ethics Board finding a violation of this Ordinance, with respect to an Elected Official, Appointed Official, Employee or Volunteer, may be appealed to the First Judicial District Court pursuant to NMSA 1978, Section 39-3-1.1 (1998, as amended); provided, however, that any decision regarding an Employee shall be covered by the terms of the Human Resources Handbook or collective bargaining agreement, as applicable.

 SECTION 26.
 NON-RETALIATION.
-(NEW)